What is Urethral Stricture?

 - Complete blockage of urine flow

-What is the outcome and recovery for urethroplasty?
+What is the Outcome for Urethroplasty Surgery?

 Recovery time may vary from person to person and your surgeon will let you know when you can return to your normal routine.
 Until then, follow the instructions you have been given and make sure to: